software-mansion/react-native-reanimated/plugin/README.md

 # Reanimated Babel plugin

 To compile it, either use `yarn` or explicitly use `yarn plugin` in the root directory or `yarn` in `plugin/`.
+If you want to make any changes to Reanimated Babel plugin, do not edit anything in `build/`, it's a directory for automatically bundled files.
+Commit your changes to `.ts` files in `src/` instead and make sure to compile them afterwards.

 ## Why do we need this plugin?